-Soha believes that to climb the corporate ladder, you have to take on a “yes, and—” kind of mindset.
+Soha believes that to climb the corporate ladder, you must adopt a “yes, and—” mindset.

-In such a short span in her roles, Soha was able to gain the necessary skills and knowledge.
-She did so by immersing herself in her work and learning as much as she could from her superiors.
+In such a short span in her roles, Soha gained the necessary skills and knowledge by immersing herself in her work and learning as much as she could from her superiors.

-When taking on leadership roles, Soha would take her own time to research how other tech companies led their marketing strategies.
-And then she’d turn around and bring a lot of what the big leagues were doing right, into her current role.
+When taking on leadership roles, Soha would invest time to research how other tech companies led their marketing strategies.
+She’d then turn around and apply much of what the big leagues were doing right, into her current projects.

-When the job required an understanding of Product Management & Product Marketing, Soha took a course on Pragmatic Marketing.
-This helped her develop a deep understanding of tech marketing frameworks.
+When the job required an understanding of Product Management & Product Marketing, Soha took a course on Pragmatic Marketing that helped her develop a deep understanding of tech marketing frameworks.

-Alongside it all, Soha was also heavily involved as a professional dancer at the Shiamak Davar Dance Company in Toronto.
-This not only allowed her to live out her dancer dreams, it helped her find creative solutions to managing both her professional and personal life.
+Alongside it all, Soha was heavily involved as a professional dancer at the Shiamak Davar Dance Company in Toronto.
+This not only allowed her to live out her dancer dreams, but it also helped her find creative solutions to managing both her professional and personal life.

 Soha would optimize her time by practicing work-related presentations in her car, driving to and from the office.
 She invested as much time as possible to developing certain skills knowing that with extra effort, she would eventually see the positive results in her work performance.

-Whenever she felt exhausted or overwhelmed by the volume of work, she never resorted to excuses such as “that wasn’t part of my job description.”
-Instead, she opted for a more optimistic way of thinking, and reminded herself that “I’ll figure it out .”
+Whenever she felt exhausted or overwhelmed by the volume of work, she never resorted to excuses like “that wasn’t part of my job description” but rather “I’ll figure it out .”

 Constructive Feedback?
 Be a Judge.
 Not a Lawyer.